farcaster-project/RFCs/transactions.md

   Created: 2020-12-11
 </pre>

-[TOC]

 # Transactions

+## Overview

+The protocol implemented in Farcaster is blockchain agnostic, thus a strict list of features is required for the arbitrating blockchain involved in the swap (see User Stories / High Level Protocol).
+This RFC describes a concrete implementation of the protocol with Bitcoin as the arbitrating blockchain and Monero as the accordant blockchain.

+We distinguish here transactions created and controlled by the protocol itself and external transactions.
 Dashed outline transactions are transaction created by external wallets, i.e. not the daemon nor the client.

+## Table of Contents

+[TOC]

 ## Bitcoin